lqt0223/promise/README.md

 4. **status control**: a promise has a initial state of 'pending', and will shift either to 'resolved' or 'rejected'

 5. **error handling**: Promise.prototype.then' with error handler & Promise.prototype.catch' are ways to handle errors

+6. **error propagation**: a rejected reason will be propagated to the nearest error handler or catch body.
+Jobs between the rejection and the nearest error handler would not be executed.
+After the error handling, the promise chain resumes execution